RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/using-kustomize.md

 ---
-Title: Using kustomize for deployment
+Title: Using kustomize for Deployment
 description: How to use the kustomize tool with the Redis Enterprise operator on Kubernetes
 weight: 32
 alwaysopen: false